 From A Wiki of Ice and Fire

 The Dothraki people are a culture of nomadic warriors in Essos who range across the vast grasslands of the Dothraki sea in hordes known as khalasars.
 The Dothraki are large people with copper-toned skin, dark almond eyes, and black hair.

 Society, language and culture

 The Dothraki rely greatly on their horses as these beasts are an intrinsic part of their nomadic society.
-They use them for food, transportation, for clothing, and as a source of materials for crafts, and their deity is the Great Stallion, mirroring the importance of horses in Dothraki culture.
+They use them for food, transportation, for clothing, and as a source of materials for crafts, and their deity is the horse god, mirroring the importance of horses in Dothraki culture.

 The Dothraki are especially skilled in horse riding and mounted warfare.
 They traverse the Dothraki Sea in tribes known as khalasars and are led by a khal.
 A khalasar is divided into khas, which are led by one of the khal's captains, called kos.
 When a khal dies, a new khal may take control of the khalasar or a khas may break away and form new khalasars led by their former kos.

 Each khal has bloodriders.
 Part guardian, brother and companion, the bloodriders guard and accompany the khal in his daily routine.
 Ancient traditions proclaim that when a khal dies, his bloodriders die with him.
 Should the khal die in battle, the bloodriders live only long enough to avenge him and then die shortly after.
 Some khals are known to have shared not only their daily routines with their bloodriders, but their wives as well.
 However, horses are never shared among the khal and his bloodriders.
 The khal and his bloodriders commonly refer to each other as "blood of my blood".